What is a trademark opposition? What to do if your trademark is opposed?

 Oppositions can be complicated, expensive and lengthy.

-Ahaji Amos is an attorney at Ahaji Amos, PLLC, a law firm that represents startup and small businesses in all matters including patent prosecution, trademark prosecution, copyrights, trade secrets, oppositions, cancelations, equity funding and commercial litigation.
+Ahaji Amos is patent and trademark attorney with 17 years of experience in intellectual property litigation and prosecution at Ahaji Amos, PLLC, a law firm that represents startup and small businesses in all matters including patent prosecution, trademark prosecution, copyrights, trade secrets, oppositions, cancelations, equity funding and commercial litigation.
 Ahaji Amos, PLLC is dedicated to representing entrepreneurs, inventors, and innovators.